 Rule 1114.
 Safe means of access to high piles in terminals, warehouses or on lighters shall be provided.
-Jumping or climbing up or down on pieces of lumber protruding from tiers is prohibited.
+Jumping or

 Rule 1115.
 The immediate work area of all docks, aprons, floors, and other places where persons are engaged in the operations shall be kept free from litter and clean, and passageways shall be kept open.